 Today Guwahati Has Many Buildings with 10+ Floors: Ar.
 Ritul Sarma, Aakriti Construction

 Ar.
 Ritul Sarma and Ar.
-Alpana Sarma--the architect-designer couple from the Guwahati-based Aakriti Construction, well-known for making unique designs with the newest technology--are practicing architects.
+Alpana Sarma--the architect-designer couple from the Guwahati-based Aakriti, well-known for making unique designs with the newest technology--are practicing architects.
 They started their firm way back in 1986 when not many people in their area really knew much about their profession, and most local people often didn’t know the difference between ‘architecture’ and ‘architect’.

 Over the years, the Sarma duo has expanded their footprint across Manipur, Shillong, Arunachal Pradesh, and Assam.
 They deal with residential, commercial, and institutional projects.